Thinking about the beginning of Ramadan.

 According to Imam ‘Ali , knowledge also facilitates our spiritual growth by enlivening our hearts since knowledge is – in the words of Imam ‘Ali (as) – ‘the life of the hearts and the light of the eyes from blindness’.

-Imam ‘Ali said that ‘a person whose intellect is perfected regards carnal desires with disdain.’Rather than being controlled by his or her desires, a person with true intellect controls them, thereby coming closer to the level of the angels – who have intellect but no desires – rather than sinking to the level of the animals
+Imam ‘Ali said that ‘a person whose intellect is perfected regards carnal desires with disdain.’Rather than being controlled by his or her desires, a person with true intellect controls them, thereby coming closer to the level of the angels – who have intellect but no desires – rather than sinking to the level of the animals.

 As Imam ‘ Ali said, ‘Knowledge commands, action drives, and the carnal soul is the obstinate mount’; developing the intellect helps us to tame the nafs.